 To help us continue to deliver quality open textbooks, please use the following to determine if your recommendation is appropriate for the collection:

-- As of November 8, 2018, CC licences that contain the ND (non-derivative) provision are accepted on a case-by-case basis.
+- The open textbook must be released with an open-copyright licence (Creative Commons) or entered into the public domain.
+CC licences that contain the ND (non-derivative) provision are accepted on a case-by-case basis.

-- All content (text, images, other media) used in the textbook is covered by an open-copyright licence (Creative Commons) with a proper attribution or is in the public domain.
+- All content (text, images, other media) used in the textbook is covered by an open-copyright licence (Creative Commons) or in the public domain

 - Textbook is in a format that can be used to set up a print-on-demand option

 - Textbook must include at least one editable file.
-See examples below.
+Prefered editable files:

-- Prefered editable files: Pressbooks XML, Open Document Text (.odt), or Word (.doc or .docx)
+- Pressbooks XML, Open Document Text (.odt), or Word (.doc or .docx)